Alice-easy/DNS-New/README.md

 - **Real-time Sync**: Sync domains and records from providers
 - **Modern UI**: Built with shadcn/ui components and Tailwind CSS
 - **Responsive Design**: Works on desktop and mobile devices
+- **Internationalization**: Full support for English, Chinese, and Japanese

 ### Security Features

 - **AES-256-GCM Encryption**: Provider credentials are encrypted at rest
+- **Smart Key Fallback**: Uses AUTH_SECRET for encryption if dedicated key is not set
 - **Rate Limiting**: Protection against brute-force attacks on login/registration
 - **Input Validation**: DNS record validation before sending to providers
 - **Strong Password Policy**: Requires 8+ characters with uppercase, lowercase, and numbers